vlmaier/taski/README.md

 - [ ] landscape layout
 - [ ] layout for smaller phone screens
 - [ ] tablet layout
-- [ ] implement duration design with duration picker
 - [ ] implement themes
 - [ ] improve skill item card design
 - [ ] if no skills are available show hint when creating or editing a task
+- [ ] settings fragment animations

 ##### Improvements
 - [ ] input validation
+- [ ] migrate from plain SQLite to Room